TMC MP comes out in support of cops amid crowd mismanagement claims at KK's concert | Entertainment

 - India

-Actor-turned-TMC MP Deb on Sunday stood by the police and the administration, amid opposition's allegations of crowd mismanagement at singer KK's concert, stating that such instances are witnessed at political rallies too.
+Actor-turned-TMC MP Deepak Adhikari, better known as Dev, on Sunday stood by the police and the administration, amid opposition's allegations of crowd mismanagement at singer KK's concert, stating that such instances are witnessed at political rallies too.

 Singer KK died of cardiac arrest on May 31 shortly after his power-packed performance at the Nazrul Manch concert here.